Experimenting with no duvet

 Apparently duvets only became popular in the 1960s, marketed as a convenience product against fitted sheets.
 I can see why but as mentioned, I fold my bedding away on the side.

-Of course I’m not going to deprive myself of quality sleep so I would revert back if I felt my sleep quality had decreased.
+Of course I’m not going to deprive myself of quality sleep so I would revert if I felt my sleep quality had decreased.
 Subjectively at least, I don’t believe the change has affected anything, at least nothing more than external stimuli (such as noise) does.

 I guess the only downside I’ve experienced is that you are more susceptible to room temperature.
 Duvets are pretty good at trapping heat in.
 However, we’ve just come out of the coldest period and with the central heating on high enough to keep the house warm in the day, I didn’t experience too many problems.